jvde-github/AIS-in-TAR1090/README.md

         world.push(aiscatcher_overlay);
 ```

-Note: make sure you refresh the javascript files which are cahced by default (I do that by opening layersxxxx.js in the browser and refreshing).
+This code will add an additional styled layer in the world group. **Note**: make sure you refresh the javascript files which are cached by default (I do that by opening layersxxxx.js in the browser and refreshing until I see the file with the code change).

-And then you have ships in TAR1090:
+And then you have ships in tar1090:
 ![Screenshot from 2024-01-06 22-34-53](https://github.com/jvde-github/AIS-in-TAR1090/assets/52420030/2b715abf-64f5-4cc6-8f4b-30e8661e077c)

 ## 3. SDR-Enthusiasts Docker